HuongVT0503/Group12_IT4409/README.md

-noti post for follower

 number of shares

 clicking to noti share post dont see the shared post correctly'

-'share your post' noti